Degree Requirements and Graduation

 Leave of Absence

-Students who qualify for graduation must notify the Registrar’s Office by completing the online Graduation application.
+Students who qualify for graduation must complete the online Graduation application.
 Submission of this form initiates an administrative process in which the student’s record is reviewed with regard to program requirements for graduation and potential difficulties.
 Notification of the availability of the online application will be sent to students using their Fisher email accounts.
 Failure to apply on time may result in a delay in graduation.
-St. John Fisher College confers degrees three times per year, in May, August, and December.
+St. John Fisher University confers degrees three times per year, in May, August, and December.

 The University–wide commencement takes place once a year, in May.
 To participate in the May commencement ceremony, graduate-level degree candidates must have completed their degree requirements prior to the actual day of commencement or be within nine credits of completion and have the approval of their chair.
 August and December graduates will be invited to attend the commencement ceremony the following May.
 Outstanding Incomplete (“I”) or In Progress (“IP”) grades and credit-by-examination results, as well as waivers and substitutions and the processing of transfer credit, should be completed by the last day of the final examination period.
 If Incomplete or In Progress grades remain and/or all documents are not received in the Registrar’s Office by the Incomplete extension date published in the academic calendar, your graduation will be delayed until the following semester.